mpgirro/stalla/README.md

 ## ⚠️ Early development status warning

-WIEN is at a very early stage and may change entirely.
-You __should not use it in production yet__.
+WIEN is undergoing active development and things may change and APIs may break.
+We expect breaking changes to happen on our way to v1.0, when our API will be finalised.
+You __should probably not use it in production yet__, even though we're confident what we have implemented is fairly stable.

 ## Supported standards